angular/angular/aio/content/guide/built-in-directives.md

 ## `NgStyle`

-Use `NgStyle` to set many inline styles simultaneously and dynamically, based on the state of the component.
+`NgStyle` can set many inline styles simultaneously and dynamically, based on the state of the component.

-### Without `NgStyle`

-For context, consider setting a *single* style value with [style binding](guide/attribute-binding#style-binding), without `NgStyle`.

-<code-example path="built-in-directives/src/app/app.component.html" region="without-ng-style" header="src/app/app.component.html"></code-example>

-However, to set *many* inline styles at the same time, use the `NgStyle` directive.

-The following is a `setCurrentStyles()` method that sets a component property, `currentStyles`, with an object that defines three styles, based on the state of three other component properties:
+The following `setCurrentStyles()` method sets a property, `currentStyles`, with an object that defines three styles.
+The the value of `canSave`, `isUnchanged`, and `isSpecial` determine the styles.

 <code-example path="built-in-directives/src/app/app.component.ts" region="setStyles" header="src/app/app.component.ts"></code-example>

-Adding an `ngStyle` property binding to `currentStyles` sets the element's styles accordingly:
+Adding an `ngStyle` property binding to `currentStyles` sets the element's styles according to the values in the `currentStyles` object.

 <code-example path="built-in-directives/src/app/app.component.html" region="NgStyle-2" header="src/app/app.component.html"></code-example>

 <div class="alert is-helpful">

-Remember to call `setCurrentStyles()`, both initially and when the dependent properties change.
+For more details about how to call `setCurrentStyles()` initially and when the dependent properties change, see the <live-example></live-example>.

 </div>